 Buy organic or free-range, or look for ‘outdoor bred’ and ‘outdoor reared’ on the label.
 Look out for our Good Pig Award Winners.

 Organic production can offer animals higher welfare.
-In the UK organic pigs are outdoor reared (with access to straw bedded huts or tents and large paddocks) for at least 80% of their lives.
+In the UK organic pigs are outdoor reared (with access to straw bedded huts or tents and large paddocks).
 Sows and boars are kept in outdoor systems throughout life.

 Be aware, organic in other countries does not necessarily mean the same as for the UK.
 Organic pigs may only have access to an outdoor run in some European countries.